seasketch/geoprocessing/website/docs/tutorials/deploy.md

 ## Setup AWS

 You are not required to complete this step until you want to deploy your project and integrate it with SeaSketch.
-Until then, you can do everything except `publish` data or `deploy` your project.
+Until then, you can do everything **except** `publish` data or `deploy` your project.

 You will need to create an AWS account with an admin user, allowing the framework to deploy your project using CloudFormation.
 A payment method such as a credit card will be required.

 Expected cost: [free](https://aws.amazon.com/free) to a few dollars per month.
 You will be able to track this.

+### AWS Account and User

+If you are on the SeaSketch team, an AWS account and user will be provided to you.

 - Create an Amazon [AWS account] such that you can login and access the main AWS Console page (https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/).
 - Create an AWS IAM [admin account](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html).
 This is what you will use to manage projects.